aletje/Data-Lake-with-Spark/README.md

 - Created 1 fact and 4 dimension tables loaded back into S3 as parquet files. <br> <br>
 The `Song metadata` is a subset originally from `http://millionsongdataset.com/`. <br>
-The `Log data` set is simulating user activity on a fictional music streaming app called 'Sparkify'. <br> Both datasets resides in Udacity's S3 bucket.
+The `Log data` set is simulating user activity on a fictional music streaming app called 'Sparkify'. <br> Both datasets resides in Udacity's S3 buckets found here: `s3://udacity-dend/log_data` and `s3://udacity-dend/song_data`.

 #### ETL pipeline
 The ETL pipeline `etl.py` uses Python (PySpark) and Spark SQL: